+Vital statistics are government records pertaining to births, marriages and deaths within the province of Ontario.
 The Archives of Ontario has the following Vital Statistics microfilm available in the Reading Room and through our interloan program:

 After you have taken these initial steps, be prepared to go further.
 At the Archives of Ontario you may consult naturalization records, passenger lists, maps and tombstone recordings, as well as church, court, military, hospital and school records.
 You may also consult city directories and voters’ lists.

-The Genealogical Society of Utah (GSU), a Branch of the Church of Jesus-Christ of Latter-Day Saints (the Mormons) has done extensive microfilming of family history-related records.
+FamilySearch (formerly known as the Genealogical Society of Utah, a Branch of the Church of Jesus-Christ of Latter-Day Saints (the Mormons) has done extensive microfilming of family history-related records.
 This includes microfilm of records held by Archives of Ontario as well as Library and Archives Canada and some religious and local archives.
-This microfilm can be consulted at any of the GSU’s Family History Centres worldwide.
-All GSU microfilm of Archives of Ontario records is also available in our Reading Room, and your library can order Archives material for you from through Microfilm Interloan.
+This microfilm can be consulted at any of FamilySearch’s Family History Centres worldwide.
+All FamilySearch microfilm of Archives of Ontario records is also available in our Reading Room, and your library can order Archives material for you from through Microfilm Interloan.

-For more information on the GSU microfilm holdings, or to find the nearest Family History Centre, please visit www.familysearch.org.
+For more information on the FamilySearch microfilm holdings, to consult their online indexes and databases, or to find the nearest Family History Centre, please visit www.familysearch.org.
 Addresses can also be found in the Yellow Pages, under “Church of Jesus-Christ of Latter-Day Saints”.
-It is best to contact them before your visit as they have limited hours of opening, and microfilm reels may need to be ordered from the GSU’s central repository in Salt Lake City, Utah.
+It is best to contact them before your visit as they have limited hours of opening, and microfilm reels may need to be ordered from the FamilySearch’s central repository in Salt Lake City, Utah.